-The recently renovated Petit Palais, situated near the prestigious Avenue des Champs-Elysées, houses some 1,300 works from the Antiquity through the early 20th century.
-This under-appreciated collection, which tourists frequently overlook simply because they've never heard of it, boasts masterpieces by artists including Gustave Courbet, Paul Cézanne, Claude Monet, and Eugene Delacroix.
+The recently renovated Petit Palais, situated near the prestigious Avenue des Champs-Elysées, houses some 1,300 works of art from the Antiquity through the early 20th century.
+This under-appreciated collection, which tourists frequently overlook simply because they've never heard of it, boasts masterpieces by artists including Gustave Courbet, Paul Cézanne, Claude Monet and Eugene Delacroix.

 The Best Part?
 It's Completely Free

-As part of a network of municipal museums, all visitors can access the permanent collection here free of charge.
-Meanwhile, temporary exhibits at the "Palais" explore trends in modern art, photography and other mediums.
-If you have a hard time deciding whether to focus your time on classical or modern art, this gem of a museum should definitely be on your radar.
+As part of a large network of municipal museums, all visitors can access the permanent collection at the Petit Palais free of charge.
+Meanwhile, temporary exhibits held here explore trends in modern art, photography and other mediums.
+If you have a hard time deciding whether to focus your time on classical or modern art and once you've seen most of Paris' top 10 museums, this humble gem of a collection should definitely be on your radar.

 Location and Contact Information: